-U.S web accessibility lawsuits have continued to grow in 2020, with an increase in state-filed accessibility suits and app-related legal claims opening organizations to financial liabilities and damage to brand reputation.
-Hundreds of organizations (especially in retail businesses and the food industry) are being targeted for non-compliance with the ADA, yet accessibility remains a problem; which can be attributed to a lack of knowledge or negligence.
+U.S. web accessibility lawsuits have continued to grow in 2020, with an increase in state-filed accessibility suits and app-related legal claims opening organizations to financial liabilities and damage to brand reputation.
+Hundreds of organizations (especially in retail businesses and the food industry) are being targeted for non-compliance with the ADA, yet accessibility remains a problem.
+This can be attributed to a lack of knowledge or negligence.

 There are many approaches to digital accessibility solutions to help organizations achieve compliance with automated solutions becoming the most prominent one in recent years.
-For any website to be accessible, it must conform with the most current version of the Web Content Accessibility Guidelines (WCAG).
-The WCAG standard not only helps make web content accessible to people with disabilities, it also ensures web content is more usable in general and across multiple devices.
+For any website to be accessible, it must conform to the most current version of the Web Content Accessibility Guidelines (WCAG).
+The WCAG standard not only helps make web content accessible to people with disabilities.
+It also ensures web content is properly accessible even across multiple devices.

-As a more updated version of the guideline, WCAG 2.1 clearly provides a wide range of recommendations for making web content more accessible to a wider range of persons with disabilities; including visual and hearing impairments, those with limited movement, learning, and cognitive limitations.
+As a more updated version of the guideline, WCAG 2.1 clearly provides a wide range of recommendations for making web content more accessible to a wider range of persons with disabilities; including those with visual, auditory, cognitive, motor, speech, and neurological disabilities.

 Accessibility Tool-based Overlays

 Accessibility toolbars specifically help users personalize the website based on the individual’s requirements and experience your site as they deem fit.
 However, the accessibility toolbar alone does not and cannot fully make any website WCAG-compliant.
 They can only be useful to users with partial impairments since a totally blind user cannot see the text on the site let alone decide if the font is too small or the contrast between text and background is too low.